wikirate/Wikirate4J/README.md

 Wikirate4J is a Java library for the [Wikirate API](https://wikirate.org/Use_the_API) licensed under GNU GPL v3.

+Detail documentation of this library can be found [here](https://wikirate.github.io/Wikirate4J/)

 [![wikirate](https://img.shields.io/twitter/follow/wikirate?style=social)](https://twitter.com/wikirate)

 ## Declaring dependency to Wikirate4J